gabe-ochoa/plangridweb/Readme.md

 # PlanGrid Web Microservice

-This is a small microservice for PlanGrid
+This is a small Sinatra based microservice for PlanGrid

 ## Documentation / Specification